pekkaklarck/robocon2025-extending-robot/README.md

 ## Topics

-Covered topics are listed below and each topic has a dedicated directory for materials related to it.
+Covered topics are listed below.
+Each topic has a dedicated directory with a README file containing more information.

 - [Libraries](Libraries)
 - [Listeners](Listeners)